 SEBI introduced the DDPI Facility in the circular released in 2022.

-The SEBI circular regarding Demat Debit and Pledge Instruction highlights:
+The SEBI circular regarding Demat Debit and Pledge Instruction (DDPI) highlights:

-1. Stockbrokers or DP should not insist on Power of Attorney (PoA) for opening client accounts.
+- Stockbrokers or DPs should not insist on a Power of Attorney (PoA) when opening client accounts.

-4. The circular clarifies that clients retain the validity of existing PoAs until they revoke them.
-Furthermore, institutions should not insist on PoAs for opening client accounts.
+- The circular clarifies that clients retain the validity of existing PoAs until they revoke them.
+Furthermore, institutions should not insist on PoAs when opening client accounts.

 Users no longer need to go through the hassle of OTPs or T-PIN-based e-DIS procedures to sell shares.